AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Today has been a more productive day than most of the previous days.
 Finished two more lessons from shayhowe.com.

 **Thoughts**: "Keep your eyes on the stars, and your feet on the ground." -Theodore Roosevelt

+### R1D21: June 21

+**Today's Progress**: Finally completed all 11 +(1) lessons from ShayHowe.com "Learn to Code HTML & CSS" online book by building a complete website.
+Structure (HTML) and the style (CSS).

+**Thoughts**: "You are never too old to set another goal or to dream a new dream." -C. S. Lewis